Sanford Health Behavioral Health Bemidji

 Our services include mental health crisis assessment, intervention and community stabilization services for adults, children and families.

 We offer services in a safe and mutually agreed upon location such as the home, school, medical center and more.
 We aim to use the least restrictive intervention and keep clients in their community.
-We offer help accessing local services and resources including chemical health support.
+We help patients access local services and resources, including chemical health support

 Crisis Response Team